 Microsoft talks to buy TikTok's US operations spark ire in China

-A potential shotgun wedding to Microsoft Corp for TikTok's U.S. operations provoked an outcry on Chinese social media as well as criticism from a prominent Chinese investor in TikTok owner ByteDance.
+WASHINGTON: A potential shotgun wedding to Microsoft for TikTok's US operations provoked an outcry on Monday (Aug 3) on Chinese social media as well as criticism from a prominent Chinese investor in TikTok owner ByteDance.

-BEIJING/HONG KONG: A potential shotgun wedding to Microsoft Corp for TikTok's U.S. operations provoked an outcry on Chinese social media as well as criticism from a prominent Chinese investor in TikTok owner ByteDance.
+The proposed acquisition of parts of TikTok, which boasts 100 million US users, would offer Microsoft a rare opportunity to become a major competitor to social media giants such as Facebook and Snap.

-The proposed acquisition of parts of TikTok, which boasts 100 million U.S. users, would offer Microsoft a rare opportunity to become a major competitor to social media giants such as Facebook Inc and Snap Inc .
+Shares in Microsoft, which owns the business social media network LinkedIn and is also seeking to buy TikTok's Canadian, Australian and New Zealand interests, rose nearly 3 per cent in early trades on Monday.

-Microsoft which owns the social media network LinkedIn for professional workers, is also seeking to buy TikTok's Canadian, Australian and New Zealand interests.
+Clinching a deal that will satisfy all parties and potentially act as a lightning rod for US-China relations will be a tall order.

-But clinching a deal - potentially worth billions of dollars and a lightning rod for crumbling U.S-China relations - that will satisfy all parties will be a tall order.
+People close to the situation have told Reuters that all of TikTok could be worth US$50 billion, but the forced sale of the US division and some other units alone will likely yield much less than that.

 Hu said Microsoft was a credible buyer but questioned how selling large parts of TikTok's operations at such an early stage of its growth could ever be a good deal for ByteDance.